redlibrarian/redlibrarian.github.io/_posts/2016-07-07-race-class-police.markdown

 education ourselves, calling out hypocrisy and lies and recognizing the effect of generations of dehumanization on marginalized members of our communities.
 I also think a good start would be to ban guns outright.
+But we must also remain cognizant of the legitimacy, the requirement, to fight back against a state whose organization of violence can, perhaps, only be met by confrontation up to and potentially including  more violence before we eventually, hopefully, achieve peace.